Facets of high-dimensional Gaussian polytopes: Introduction

 \end{coro}

-There is a (simpler) counterpart of our main results stating the asymptotic behaviour of the expected number of facets of $P_n^{(d)}$, if $n-d$ is \emph{small} compared to $d$, that is, if $n/d$ tends to one. \begin{theo} Assume $X_1,\ldots,X_n$ are independent standard Gaussian samples from $\R^d$.
+There is a (simpler) counterpart of our main results stating the asymptotic behavior of the expected number of facets of $P_n^{(d)}$, if $n-d$ is \emph{small} compared to $d$, that is, if $n/d$ tends to one. \begin{theo} Assume $P^{(d)}_n$ is a Gaussian polytope.
 Then for $n - d = o( d)$, we have

 as $d \to \infty$. \end{theo} This complements a result of Affentranger and Schneider \cite{AfS92} stating the number of $k$-dimensional faces for $k \leq n-d$ and $n-d$ fixed,

 as $d \to \infty$.

 In the next section we sketch the basic idea of our approach, leaving the technical details to later sections.
 In Section \ref{sec:phi} we provide asymptotic approximations for the tail of the normal distribution.
 In Section \ref{sec:beta} concentration inequalities are derived for the $\beta$-distribution.
 Finally, in Sections \ref{sec:onedim} and \ref{sec:small}, Corollary \ref{facetnlargecor} and Theorem \ref{th:facetn-dsmall} are proven.